I will make comparison of two on the surface very similar player journeys, with one key distinction at the core.

-I gave labels to the key sequences I’d like to discuss here and found, that treating the game sequences as metaphors for stages of a life’s journey in reference to christian mythology ends up being rather appropriate.
+I assigned labels to the key sequences I’d like to discuss here and found, that treating the game sequences as metaphors for stages of a life’s journey using motifs from christian mythology ends up being rather appropriate.

 Anyway, let’s begin.